centreon/centreon-documentation/versioned_docs/version-24.04/monitoring/monitoring-servers/advanced-configuration.md

   - Serialization protocol
     The protocol used to serialize the data.
 Can be either *BBDO* or *NDO*.
-NDO is a legacy textual protocol with inferior performance, data density and security.
+NDO is an legacy textual protocol with inferior performance, data density and security.
 BBDO is a next-generation binary protocol that is effective and secure.
 NDO is deprecated.
 It should never be used for new installations.
     Best practice is *BBDO*.